soda-research/vitrage/doc/source/scenario-evaluator.rst

 ensure the correct format is used, references are valid, and more.
 Errors in each template should be written to the log.
 Invalid templates are skipped.

-The SR supports querying for scenarios based on a vertex or edge in the Entity Graph.
+The Scenario Repository supports querying for scenarios based on a vertex or edge in the Entity Graph.
 Given such a graph element, the Scenario Repository will return all scenarios where this element appears in the scenario condition.
 This means that a corresponding element appears in the scenario condition, such that for each key-value in the template, the same key-value can be found in the element (but not always the reverse).

 Ongoing Operation
 -----------------